chrysle28/binf6110_assignment02/README.md

 <img width="1800" height="1440" alt="MA_plots" src="https://github.com/user-attachments/assets/35c10be7-36da-48a4-8b93-b1034cc23229" />

-**Fig. 5**: MA plots for each pairwise comparison, with the top 5 genes (selected by lowest adjusted P-value or highest absolute log fold change) labeled by ORF/SGD identifier.
+Fig. 5: MA plots for each pairwise comparison, with the top 5 genes (selected by lowest adjusted P-value or highest absolute log fold change) labeled by ORF/SGD identifier.
 Statistically significant (p < 0.05) genes are colored in red (upregulated) or blue (downregulated), while non-significant genes are colored in gray.
 Top row: MA plots for the thin (test) vs early (reference) comparison.
 Middle row: MA plots for the mature (test) vs thin (reference) comparison.
 Bottom row: MA plots for the mature (test) vs early (reference) comparison.

 <img width="1800" height="800" alt="volcano_plots" src="https://github.com/user-attachments/assets/7985ec00-635c-40a3-b87a-70829f08a242" />

-**Fig. 6**: Volcano plots for each pairwise comparison, with genes labeled according to adjusted P-value or log fold change.
+Fig. 6: Volcano plots for each pairwise comparison, with genes labeled according to adjusted P-value or log fold change.
 Statistically significant (p < 0.05) genes are colored in red (upregulated) or blue (downregulated), while non-significant genes are colored in gray.

 <img width="1200" height="820" alt="heatmap (1)" src="https://github.com/user-attachments/assets/7ecdc4b5-ea7b-4191-94fc-b17bbb2dfac3" />
-**Fig. 7**: Heatmap showing the top 30 most significant genes (based on adjusted P-value).
+Fig. 7: Heatmap showing the top 30 most significant genes (based on adjusted P-value).
 Samples are clustered by row, with genes represented by their ORF/SGD identifiers.

 ### **3.3 | Functional Annotation**
 Dot plots were used to visualize the upregulation or downregulation of genes in the three stages, with genes functionally annotated to a biological process or a metabolic pathway.
 In the early stage, there is a consistent upregulation of genes involved in glycolytic processes, transmembrane transport, or nucleotide metabolism and catabolism (Fig. 8), with an enrichment of genes in amino acid and sugar metabolic/catabolic pathways as well as molecule biosynthesis (Fig. 9).
 The thin stage displays upregulation in processes and pathways related to oxidative metabolism (e.g. metabolism of fatty acids, carbon, and pyruvate) and lipid metabolic/biosynthetic processes (Fig. 8, 9).
 In the mature stage, upregulated genes are enriched in energy-generating and mitochondrion-related processes (Fig.8) and pathways in molecular metabolism, oxidative phosphorylation, and the ribosome (Fig. 9).

 <img width="2100" height="1023" alt="GO_BP_comparisons" src="https://github.com/user-attachments/assets/6c9d339a-6785-4c79-950c-380eaa4a92f3" />
-**Fig. 8**: Dot plots visualizing upregulated and downregulated genes for each pairwise comparison according to their annotated biological process (via Gene Ontology).
+Fig. 8: Dot plots visualizing upregulated and downregulated genes for each pairwise comparison according to their annotated biological process (via Gene Ontology).

 <img width="2100" height="1023" alt="KEGG_comparison" src="https://github.com/user-attachments/assets/4031e1af-a1bc-4608-8242-ab01213cf036" />
-**Fig. 9**: Dot plots visualizing upregulated and downregulated genes for each pairwise comparison according to their annotated metabolic pathway (via KEGG).
+Fig. 9: Dot plots visualizing upregulated and downregulated genes for each pairwise comparison according to their annotated metabolic pathway (via KEGG).

 ## **4 | Discussion**